5 Tips for an Awesome Disney World Character Meet and Greet

 Of course, I didn’t get rid of it, but put it on my own bookshelf.
 Who knows, maybe years from now she’ll stumble onto it again and it will bring back all kinds of great memories.
 (And she’ll say to me, “Oh wow, Mom … thanks for being so amazingly wise and not getting rid of that book.
 You’re the best Mom ever.”
 Well … maybe not, but we can dream.)

 If you do decide to be like the majority of families and collect autographs, make sure you get the right kind of pen that is easy for characters to hold.
-This pen is great because the characters don’t have to fumble with it.

 And don’t feel limited to an autograph book.
 Some people like to have characters sign a special hat, t-shirt, or tote bag.
 Etsy has some great personalized Disney bags that work well for collecting autographs